nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

    - **Hide Model Selector**: Option to simplify UI by hiding model selection.
    - **Context Prompt**: Custom context to provide to the LLM about its purpose.
    - **Enable Anomaly Detection**: Turn on automatic checking for unusual patterns.
+   - **Enable Image Analysis**: Enable the ability to analyze images attached to records.
    - **Related Objects**: Comma-separated list of related objects to include in context.
    - **Analysis Field API Name**: Field where analysis summaries can be saved.